sysopcorner/docs/README.md

 http://fabric8.io/ - Fabric8 is an integrated open source DevOps and Integration Platform which works out of the box on any Kubernetes or OpenShift environment and provides Continuous Delivery, Management, ChatOps and a Chaos Monkey. by RedHat

+http://rancher.com/ - A Complete Platform for Running Containers - awsome one!

 ## Machine learning

 https://siftscience.com/